This page is for women who are considering bringing a vaginal mesh lawsuit in 2024.

 FDA Warnings and Public Awareness

-In response to the growing number of reports about TVM complications, the FDA issued a Public Health Notification in 2008, warning healthcare providers and patients about the potential risks of TVM devices.
-The notification also urged manufacturers to provide more comprehensive information about these risks in product labeling.
+In response to the growing number of reports about transvaginal mesh complications, the FDA issued a Public Health Notification in 2008, warning healthcare providers and patients about the potential risks associated with TVM devices.
+The notification highlighted complications such as erosion, pain, infection, and organ perforation, and urged manufacturers to provide more comprehensive information about these risks in product labeling.

 Beginning of Vaginal Mesh Litigation